Contact Lens Care

 What is the treatment?

-You can relieve the symptoms of blepharitis and control the problem by using a hot compress such as The Eye Doctor Premium.
-When used hot, this compress will help to melt away the oil in the trapped glands.
+You can relieve the symptoms of blepharitis and control the problem by using a warm compress such as The Eye Doctor Premium.
+When used warm, this compress will help to melt away the oil in the trapped glands.
 A key part of this treatment is providing sustained heat - more than 5 minutes.

 What can I use to clean my eyelids?